-An Alfa Laval disc stack centrifuge separates all particles (sludge) down to 0.5 Micron and all free water.
+An Alfa Laval disc stack centrifuge separates all particles (sludge) down to 0.5 microns and all free water.
 This separation is a concurrent process separating all 3 phases, i.e., oil, water, and sludge.

-A disc-stack centrifuge is also able to break emulsified waste-oil.
-If the emulsion is caused by chemical bonding, some demulsifying chemicals are recommended.
+A disc-stack centrifuge is also able to break emulsified waste oil.
+Some demulsifying chemicals are recommended if the emulsion is caused by chemical bonding.

 Dolphin Centrifuge designed and manufactured the displayed industrial centrifuge package.
 This system purifies used engine oil from water and sludge at 60 GPM.

 Please read our blog about removing heavy metals and ash from used engine oil.

 Also, read our Alfa Laval Centrifuge Selection Guide.